RahulBRB/RahulBRB/README.md

 - 👋 Hi, I’m @ryzenRB
-- 👀 I’m interested in learning all sorts of tech, and do some competitive coding.
+- 👀 I’m interested in learning all sorts of tech
-- 🌱 I’m currently learning C, C++.
-Java, DSA and stuffs about Open Source.
+- 🌱 I currently know C & C++.
+I love DSA and competitive coding.
 - 💞️ I’m not looking to collaborate at the moment.
 - 📫 To reach me, message me at Linkedin!